msgtobala/My-Books/Flutter/Flutter.md

   *  Use the provider for providing data.

-    > Always use the provider on the parent class of the class where we need to use provider
+    > Always use the provider on the parent class of the class where we need to use provider.ChaneNotifier is also found in foundation.dart

   * Enable the provider in the parent component using ChangeNotifierProvider